Nursing Schools in Kansas: Campus & Online Programs (2026)

 Nursing Career Outlook in Kansas

-Registered nurses in Kansas earn an average of $86,000 annually.
-The BLS projects nursing employment to grow 6% nationally through 2032 — faster than the average for all occupations — driven by an aging population and expanded access to healthcare.Kansas is expected to see particularly strong demand in hospitals, outpatient care centers, and home health settings.
+Registered nurses in Kansas earn an average of $79,430 annually.
+The BLS projects nursing employment to grow 6% nationally through 2032 — faster than the average for all occupations — driven by an aging population and expanded access to healthcare.
+Kansas is expected to see strong demand in hospitals, outpatient care centers, and home health settings.

 BSN-prepared nurses command higher salaries and have access to broader roles.
 The American Association of Colleges of Nursing reports that 80% of nursing positions now prefer or require a BSN.
-If you currently hold an ADN, many schools in Kansasoffer flexible RN-to-BSN completion programs you can complete while working.
+If you currently hold an ADN, many schools serving Kansasoffer flexible RN-to-BSN completion programs you can complete while working.

 Ready to Start Your Nursing Career in Kansas?

-What are the best nursing schools in Kansas?
+What nursing schools are in Kansas?

 How much do nurses earn in Kansas?